nx-lr/protea/readme.md

 ### Recursive Functions

 By default, a function cannot be called recursively with itself.
-To make a function recursive, we add the `rec` modifier:
+To make a function recursive, we add the `rec` modifier.
+Tail recursion is compiled into a fast `while` loop so they run faster.

 ```dart
 rec func sum(list: list[int]): int = match list {